Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 You have disadvantage on attacks made with the altered spell, but your critical hit threshold for attacks made with the altered spell is reduced by 3.

-## Field Notes
+## Lore Seeking

-At level 10, you learn to take full advantage of the unique academic opportunities provided by subjecting yourself to intense and unusual danger.
-Whenever you gain a Resolve, also gain the benefit of the Prepare downtime activity, focusing on the academic skill associated with your school of magic.
+At level 14, the power of your rune seeking magic grows, letting you learn much broader types of information.
+When you use the Rune Seeking downtime activity, you may choose to learn about characters or locations within the font of power instead.
+You may choose which type of entity you wish to learn about (treasure, character or location) after each entity is revealed for the Breadth option.
+You may choose any character or location that has been uncovered, you have met or you have visited for the Depth option.

+When you uncover a character with the Breadth option, you learn their name, basic appearance and loyalty towards any other creatures or factions that you know.

+When you uncover a location with the Breadth option, you learn its basic appearance (averaged over the past year), approximate location, and any vantages that the arena may contain.

 ## Runic Alteration: Script

-At level 11, you master your third technique; altering the script of the inscribed rune in a way that changes the fundamental components of the spell.
+At level 15, you master your fourth and final technique; altering the script of the inscribed rune in a way that changes the fundamental components of the spell.
 Learn one of the following three alterations.
 Whenever you cast a spell, you may choose to apply any number of alterations that you know.

 <div class="side-panel">